 Throughout the proceedings on the Bill, we have talked about the rights of the cared-for person and the protection that must be put in place to prevent inappropriate deprivation of liberty.
 In reality, many people who have suffered under the Mental Capacity Act will not be able to act on those rights.
 Instead, they require support and assistance from somebody else.
-Without that support, there is a real chance their rights are or how to enact them.
+Without that support, there is a real chance that somebody will be deprived of their rights, simply because they do not know what their rights are or how to enact them.

 Before we discuss the amendment in depth, I will give the Committee some examples of why advocacy is so important to a person subject to the Act.
 The first is the case of Mrs L, a 67-year-old woman with Korsakoff syndrome who was placed in a care home on a temporary basis following a hospital stay as this was the only place she could receive appropriate support in the short term.
 A decision was needed as to whether Mrs L was to remain at the current care home long term or whether efforts would be made to return her home.
 There was a possibility that Mrs L could return to her own home if her legs improved sufficiently.
 She seemed happy to be at the current care home, but she kept asking when she could go home.
 Professionals were inclined to recommend that Mrs L was kept in the care home in the long term.